-You can get into med school with C’s but it does limit your options.
-You’ll need to retake pre-med courses to raise your overall grade point average (GPA).
-But there is another option; that of going to international medical schools abroad.
+Yes.
+You can get into some medical school with C’s but it significantly limits your options.
+You’ll need to retake prerequisite courses to raise your overall GPA, while also having an exceptional application.
+Failing that, there are a few other options.

 In this article, we’ll talk more about what these are.
 You’ll learn: